AbishSowrirajan/Xendit/README.md

   download the video , and see the demo

-8. stop the server
-   sudo docker-compose down
+8. sudo docker-compose down  -----stop the server

   Thanks for watching this video